 A toy box will keep children busy on a rainy day, as well as games, activity books and dvds.
 For the grown ups there are books on local history, natural history, places of interest and varied walks.

 Built around 1670, in warm, honey coloured local stone, the Cottage is idyllically situated on a quiet footpath leading down to the famous Swannery and Chesil Beach.
 It has magnificent views of St Catherine’s Chapel, the Old Tithe Barn and pond, St Nicholas Church and a panorama of the village of Abbotsbury.
-The Barn has recently been converted into a Childrens Farm.
+The Barn is now a popular Childrens Farm.

-The village can be reached in a few minutes walk and has a post office, general stores, farm shop, two public houses, tearooms, craft shops and woodworking shop.
-It is well known for the Sub Tropical Gardens.
+The village can be reached in a few minutes walk and has many amenities.
+A post office, general stores, farm shop, two public houses, florist, fishing tackle shop, tearooms, craft shops and woodworking shop.
+It also boasts a very charming childrens playground.
+Abbotsbury is well known for the Sub Tropical Gardens and Swannery.
 There are buses to Weymouth, Bridport and Dorchester (all within a 9 mile radius) running every one to two hours, depending on the time of year.
 A car is advisable.

 Abbotsbury is a beautiful, unspoilt village, formally a Benedictine Monastery, dating back to the time of Edward the Confessor.
 It lies within the coastal hills of South Dorset and both the village and countryside around are rich in geological and historical interest.
 The coast line has earned World Heritage status.Abbotsbury website